Communications Arts High School: Organizations

-Communications Arts student organizations generally operate independently of their Taft counterparts and include a National Honor Society chapter, Student Council, Environment Club, Photography Club, Creative Writing Club, Spanish National Honor Society, PRIDE Club, Fellowship of Faith, an E-Sports club and Helping Hands.
+Communications Arts student organizations generally operate independently of their Taft counterparts and include a National Honor Society chapter, Student Council, Environment Club, Photography Club, Creative Writing Club, Spanish National Honor Society, an E-Sports club, Film Club, and Helping Hands.
 All organizations have faculty sponsors, which assist in any fundraising activities like selling food during school events, or after school.
 Each class has its own organization as well, responsible for raising funds to prepare for senior year activities.
-The senior class each year is responsible for hosting Commstock as well as Senior Banquet, but some classes may opt for a Senior trip in leu of a banquet.
+The senior class each year is responsible for hosting Senior Banquet, but some classes may opt for a Senior trip in leu of a banquet.

 Events

 The school's small atmosphere and numerous student organizations have fostered many annual events.
-These include musical events such as Commstock, an event where student bands perform, and Grassroots Cafe, an art house event with a focus on the environment.
-Additionally, the school hosts two festival style events in its outdoor classroom, Turkeyfest and Earth Day, sponsored by the Student Council and Environment Club, respectively.
-The Parent Support Group hosts an annual family picnic called CAHS in the Parking Lot.
+These include musical events such as Grassroots, a musical event in which students can perform solo or group acts.
+Additionally, the school hosts two festival style events, Turkeyfest and Earth Day, sponsored by the Student Council and Environment Club, respectively.
 These events are generally fundraisers for the organizations that sponsor them.

+Commstock is an annual concert produced by the school; the title is a play-on-words of the famous Woodstock concert.
+Commstock consists of mainly rock music, played by the students, with many other genres of music played at the festival.
+Commstock typically takes place on a Friday evening in November or December.
+Notable bands to play the event include Ghost Lapse and Handsome Genius.